Canary Dwarf dates back to 2000, when owner Marc Hindley was working in the local newspaper industry.

 Way back in 2009, when most people thought a tweet was just a noise that birds make, Canary Dwarf won the Golden Twits award for use of social media.
 We proudly beat off competition from 40 shortlisted entries including Channel 4.
 If you think that was a long time ago, we were already in our third year of using Twitter.
 Early adopters are us!

-Today, we are recognised as one of the leading providers of digital media services in Moray.
-The business is owned by Marc and Susan Hindley, and they provide marketing, content and PR services from their high street office in Forres, Moray.
+Today, Canary Dwarf is recognised as one of the leading providers of website and marketing services in Moray.
+The business is owned by Marc and Susan Hindley, and operates from their high street office in Forres, Moray.

 - Hubspot Inbound Marketing Certificate